Early Childhood (with Foundation Year)

 See our full glossary of learning and teaching terms.

 Find out more about our academic staff, their teaching expertise and research interests.

-This is a full-time course, but we timetable to ensure that students have sufficient space in their week for other commitments, including work related learning.
+This is a full-time course, but you'll have sufficient space in your week for other commitments, including work-related learning.

 Work independently/time management